code-by-dwayne/react-scorm-provider/readme.md

 ### Acknowledgements
 - [pipwerks SCORM API Wrapper](https://github.com/pipwerks/scorm-api-wrapper) for the underlying SCORM implementation
-- All the original contributors to @erik-efl/react-scorm-provider
+- All the original contributors to react-scorm-provider

 ## License